nesi/hpc_training/_lessons/maui-and-mahuika/04-migration.md

 * Mahuika has XXX "bigmem" nodes of XXX GB, and one "hugemem" node with 4 TB of memory, which has too be specifically requested by telling _sbatch_ `--partition=hugemem`.
 XXX ?
 XXX

-The other machine - Maui.
+The other machine - Māui.

-Mahuika shares its filesystem with the co-located Cray XC supercomputer Maui, so if your work is suitable for running on Maui (eg: large MPI jobs) and you are granted an allocation of Maui CPU time then you will be able to access your data in the same locations from either machine.
+Mahuika shares its filesystem with the co-located Cray XC supercomputer Māui, so if your work is suitable for running on Māui (eg: large MPI jobs) and you are granted an allocation of Māui CPU time then you will be able to access your data in the same locations from either machine.